galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 > <question-title>Interpret the QC output</question-title>
 >
 > The violin plots show the shape of each distribution but not the numbers behind it.
 To read the numbers off the object rather than off the picture, run {% tool [Inspect AnnData](toolshed.g2.bx.psu.edu/repos/iuc/anndata_inspect/anndata_inspect/0.11.4+galaxy3) %} on `QC metrics before filtering` with *"What to inspect?"*: `Key-indexed observations annotation (obs)`, then open the resulting table with {% tool [Datamash](toolshed.g2.bx.psu.edu/repos/iuc/datamash_ops/datamash_ops/1.8+galaxy0) %} to get medians and counts for any column.
-For the 10,810 unfiltered cells in this window that gives a median of 305 total counts and 234 detected genes per cell, and a median `cell_area` of 60.2 µm² with the first percentile at 10.9 µm² and the maximum at 1,016.8 µm².
-Run the same summary on the filtered object later and the medians rise to 320 counts and 238.5 genes over 61.9 µm², which is the filters removing the small, low-content tail.
+For this window before filtering that gives a median of 305 total counts and 234 detected genes per cell, and a median `cell_area` of 60.2 µm² with the first percentile at 10.9 µm² and the maximum at 1,016.8 µm².
 >
-> The tails are what the thresholds are chosen from, and here they are small: the area thresholds applied below remove 47 objects at the bottom of the distribution and 8 at the top.
-The whole section is a different matter.
-Across all 112,551 cells, 840 objects have a `cell_area` below 10 µm², with a median `total_counts` of 13, and 203 lie above 400 µm², with a median `total_counts` of 2,694 against 305 per cell overall.
-In Galaxy you can count either group with {% tool [Filter data on any column using simple expressions](Filter1) %} on the `obs` table (`c8<10`, then `c8>400`, adjusting the column number to wherever `cell_area` sits in your export) followed by **Datamash**.
+> The two figures used in the next question come from the same columns counted across the whole section.
+Counting rows where `cell_area` is below 10 gives 840 objects, whose median `total_counts` is 13; counting rows above 400 gives 203 objects, whose median `total_counts` is 2,694.
+Inside this window the same thresholds remove 47 objects at the bottom and 8 at the top.
+In Galaxy you can get both with {% tool [Filter data on any column using simple expressions](Filter1) %} on the `obs` table (`c8<10`, then `c8>400`, adjusting the column number to wherever `cell_area` sits in your export) followed by **Datamash**.
 It is worth doing this once by hand, because every threshold in the next section is chosen from these numbers rather than from a rule of thumb.
 >
 > 1. The scatter plot shows a tight curved relationship between total counts and detected genes rather than a straight line.
 Why is that curve expected?
 > 2. Across the whole section, 840 objects have an area below 10 µm², with a median of 13 transcripts, and 203 objects have an area above 400 µm², with a median of 2,694 transcripts against 305 across all cells.
 What two different problems do these tails suggest?